Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

 Urgency Drives Phone Calls

-When someone needs a last-minute appointment — a job interview tomorrow, a date tonight, a wedding this weekend — they call.
-They do not browse online calendars hoping the right slot appears.
-They pick up the phone because they need a human response and immediate confirmation.
+When someone needs a last-minute appointment, a job interview tomorrow, a date tonight, a wedding this weekend, they call.
+They don’t browse online calendars hoping the right slot appears.
+They pick up the phone because they need an immediate answer.

 Demographics Matter